-Here's How Mindfulness Can Help Stress & The Way You Deal With It, According To Science
+Here's How Mindfulness Can Completely Change The Way You Think About & Deal With Stress

 If you're searching for a way to alleviate stress that doesn’t require you to set foot in a gym, have needles prodded into your skin, or come with a cringeworthy price tag, look no further.
 Generally speaking, when it comes to stress, it's important to remember that it's a psychological strain, though of course it can still take a toll on your physical body.
 But it starts, first and foremost, in the brain.
 Ergo, to relieve stress, you have to start at the source, which is exactly why practicing something like mindfulness can help with stress.
 By focusing your attention and energy on becoming more aware of stress — what it feels like, and why you feel that way — the better equipped you’ll be to cope with any overwhelming emotions that may come your way.